 Other Beauty Benefits Of Baking Soda To The Body

-- Baking soda for dark spots on elbows and knees:
+- For dark spots on elbows and knees

-- Baking soda for body scrub and smooth soft skin
+- As a body scrub for smooth soft skin

-- Baking soda to remove calluses and eliminate fungal infection from feet
+- To remove calluses and eliminate the fungal infection from feet

 1. Baking Soda for Teeth Whitening and Oral Hygiene: